The seniors made it a double delight as Ulster eased past a disjointed Ospreys side, scoring five tries in a 38-14 victory.

 It was a typical first game of the season from Ulster.
 Plenty of simple mistakes frustrated the Ulster faithful but the boys got the job done with plenty to spare.
 There’s things to work on, including defence ahead of tougher tasks and I’m sure Jared Payne will be scratching his head as to how Evans so easily carved the Ulster open.

 A successful set piece is the component to ensure Ulster improve on last year’s performance.
-With Sam Carter there to coordinate it while Iain Henderson is away at the World Cup, I’ve every faith that the Australian international will have Ulster hitting the percentages expected from Dan McFarland.
+With Carter there to coordinate it while Iain Henderson is away at the World Cup, I’ve every faith that the Australian international will have Ulster hitting the percentages expected from McFarland.

 Not only did Ulster record good numbers on their own throw but they seemed to have the measure of the Ospreys, especially in the second half when they managed to jump and steal ball on their own five metre half.
-Although just one steal was recorded, Carter, Treadwell and Reidy regularly got up alongside their opposite numbers, making it scrappy for Allen Clarke’s men.
+Although just one steal was recorded, Carter, Kieran Treadwell and Sean Reidy regularly got up alongside their opposite numbers, making it scrappy for Allen Clarke’s men.

 Where now for Ulster?

 A tough two week tour of South Africa.
-Against two sides largely unaffected by international call ups, Dan McFarland’s men will have their work cut out if they’re to come away with two wins against sides that you’d expect to beat with internationals in play.
+Against two sides largely unaffected by international call ups, McFarland’s men will have their work cut out if they’re to come away with two wins against sides that you’d expect to beat with internationals in play.

 Ruan Pienaar led Cheetahs to a resounding victory over PRO14 finalists Glasgow and have the obvious advantage of the altitude at Bloemfontein.
 Ulster left with a draw last year thanks to a last minute Henry Speight try converted by Burns and I would bite your hand off for that same result again.